jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Dragonne.md

 RacialMods: +4 Perception
 Languages: Draconic
 SQ:
+SpecialAbilities:
+  Roar (Su): >
-SpecialAbilities: Roar (Su) A dragonne can unleash a devastating roar every 1d4 rounds as a standard action.
+    A dragonne can unleash a devastating roar every 1d4 rounds as a standard action.
 All creatures except dragonnes within 120 feet must succeed at a DC 17 Fortitude save or become fatigued.
 Those within 30 feet who fail their saves are also deafened for 2d4 rounds.
 This is a sonic effect.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: